Trending News

 This is a simplified summary of outside reporting.
 Hantavirus Now did not independently report the original story.
 Read the original source for full details.This is a simplified summary of outside reporting.
 Hantavirus Now did not independently report the original story.
 Read the original source for full details.

-BALTIMORE (WBFF), The Maryland Department of Health is monitoring two state residents following a potential exposure to Hantavirus linked to a passenger from the M/V Hondius cruise ship, officials said Monday.
 Officials emphasized that the monitoring is being conducted "out of an abundance of caution" and that the risk to the public in Maryland remains very low.
 Maryland has not reported any Hantavirus cases since 2019, and no cases of the Andes virus have ever been identified in the state.
-The Maryland residents were not aboard the cruise ship itself.
-Hantaviruses are a group of viruses typically carried by rodents and are known to occur in the United States.
+The Maryland Department of Health said it is working closely with federal and international partners, as well as specialized treatment centers, to monitor the situation.

 Source reference